-In the previous Lesson, we have learned how to create Graphics and the Pen objects to draw straight lines in Visual Basic 2015.
+In the previous lesson, we have learned how to create Graphics and the Pen objects to draw straight lines in Visual Basic 2017.
 Now we shall learn how to draw rectangles.

-Draw a rectangle directly using the DrawRectangle method by specifying its upper-left corner’s coordinate and its width and height.
-You also need to create a Graphics and a Pen object to handle the actual drawing.
+The first is to draw a rectangle directly using the DrawRectangle method by specifying its upper-left corner’s coordinate and its width and height.
 The method of the Graphics object to draw the rectangle is DrawRectangle.The syntax is:

 myGrapphics.DrawRectangle(myPen, X, Y, width, height)

 *myGraphics is the variable name of the Graphics object and myPen is the variable name of the Pen object created by you.

 You can use any valid and meaningful variable names.
 X, Y is the coordinate of the upper left corner of the rectangle while width and height are the width and height of the rectangle.